generalistprogrammer/generalistprogrammer.github.io/cto-as-a-service.md

 ### What to Expect

-When you engage with [professional fractional CTO services](https://fractionalctoexperts.com), you can expect:
+When you engage with professional fractional CTO services, you can typically expect:

 1. **Initial Assessment:** Comprehensive review of your current technology landscape, team, and business objectives
 2. **Strategic Planning:** Development of technology roadmap aligned with business goals